Understanding Menus and Breadcrumbs

 On each page there is also a "Show Parent" checkbox.
 If you check this box on a page, a link to the parent folder is included at the top of this page's menu.
 This is handy for deep nested content as it gives your visitors a little more context as to where they are in your site.
 You should be consistent in your use of Parent links.

 Sometimes the best way to grasp the effects of these settings is to experiment with them.
-Go on ... check a box (and submit).
+Go on ... check a box, Save & Preview then Submit.
 See what it does to the menu on your page.